mscho527/mscho527.github.io/_pages/about.md

 I am a first-year Ph.D. student at [MIT Chemistry](https://chemistry.mit.edu/).
 My Ph.D. program is supported by the [MIT Presidential Fellowship](https://web.mit.edu/provost/presfellow/) and the [Kwanjeong Fellowship](http://ikef.or.kr/).
 My interests are in computational chemistry, specifically in quantum embedding methods.

 I completed my undergraduate education at [Brown University](https://www.brown.edu), where I graduated with Honors in Chemical Physics and with a *magna cum laude*.
-My research advisor was [Professor Brenda Rubenstein](https://www.brown.edu/research/labs/rubenstein/home), with whom I studied the group's Finite-Temperature Auxiliary Field Quantum Monte Carlo (FT-AFQMC) method on transition metals.
+My research advisor was [Professor Brenda Rubenstein](https://www.brown.edu/research/labs/rubenstein/home), with whom I studied the Finite-Temperature Auxiliary Field Quantum Monte Carlo (FT-AFQMC) method on transition metals.

-A list of organizations that I have previously engaged with is included below.
+Some of the organizations that I have previously engaged with is listed below.
 Please refer to my [CV]({{ site.baseurl }}{% link _pages/cv.md %}) for more details.

 - [Center for Computation and Visualization (CCV)](https://ccv.brown.edu/) @ Brown University, Providence RI
 - The [Gagliardi Group](https://gagliardigroup.uchicago.edu/) @ University of Chicago, Chicago IL